-- Remoteproc provides life cycle management of remote contexts. - Rpmsg is responsible for communication among AMP system processing cores. - Virtio is a transport abstraction that implements memory buffer management and notification mechanism for signaling availability of data in a data queue. - Hardware and environment initialization libraries.
+- Remoteproc provides life cycle management of remote processors.
+This involves processor boot and shutdown. - Rpmsg is responsible for message-based communication among processors within AMP system. - Virtio is a transport abstraction that implements memory buffer management and notification mechanism for signaling availability of data in a data queue.
+The rpmsg uses the virtio for communication. - Hardware and environment initialization libraries.

 Rpmsg, remoteproc and virtio are part of the Linux kernel.
-This enables Linux applications to manage remote software contexts (remoteproc) and to communicate (rpmsg).
-The OpenAMP can be used with RTOS, bare-metal firmware and Linux.
+This enables Linux applications to manage remote processors using remoteproc and to communicate with them using rpmsg.
+The OpenAMP can be used with RTOS, bare-metal firmware and Linux, as shown in figure (5.1).